Stellantis/api-standards/api-style-guide.md

 All API URIs MUST follow the rules listed below :
 1. MUST NOT contain actions or verbs
 2. MUST contain the plural form of resources
+3. MUST use the English language
-3. HTTP methods SHALL define the kind of action to be performed on the resource
+4. HTTP methods SHALL define the kind of action to be performed on the resource
+5. MUST be formatted using lower `snake-case`
+6. MUST only contain [UTF-8](https://en.wikipedia.org/wiki/UTF-8#Codepage_layout) encoded characters

 Let’s consider a **Customer** resource on which we would like to perform several actions such as `list`, `update`, `delete` and `promote`.
 The API could be defined in a way that each endpoints corresponds to an operation as follows :
 * `GET `**`/getCustomers`** : **return** all customers